dinfuc510/cerver/README.md

 cc main.c -o main && ./main
 ```

-Open your browser and visit http://localhost:12345

-You should see `Hello World`
+Open your browser and visit http://localhost:12345, you should see `Hello World`

 ### Stream